gilligan-ees-4760/EES_4760_5760_website/content/projects/_index.md

 ## Team Projects

-Your team will make a presentation about your project on Tuesday, Oct.
-19.
+Your team will make a presentation about your project on Wednesday, Oct.
+9.
 Your write-up will be due on to Brighspace by 11:59 pm on Friday, Oct.
-22.
+18.

 * [Project assignment](/assignment/TeamProjectAssignment.pdf)